opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `products-on-sale.js` and is inside the `src` directory
+- The file is called `products-on-sale.js` and is inside the `src` directory

 - The implementation is within the `getProductsOnSale` function

 ### Business rules

 - A product is considered on sale when the `onSale` key has the value `true`

 - If products are found, the function will return a new array of objects.
 Each object should have the following keys:

   - **description:** 'product description, without any modification',